 - Calories Included: 4800

 About the Guardian Deluxe Survival Kit

-The 2-Person Guardian Deluxe Survival Kit is available at Living Rational, and cost a meager $109.99 at the time of this review.
+The 2-Person Guardian Deluxe Survival Kit is available at Living Rational, and costs a meager $109.99 at the time of this review.
 To put it bluntly, this kit covers all of the bases for a very little amount of investment.
-By buying a prebuilt survival kit, you save not only money, but time as well.
-I have built and maintained a bug out bag meticulously- but if I had simply started with this kit and expanded or upgraded components as I saw fit, it would of made my bag much more complete earlier on.
+By buying a prebuilt survival kit, you save not only money but time as well.
+I have built and maintained a bug out bag meticulously- but if I had simply started with this kit and expanded or upgraded components as I saw fit, it would have made my bag much more complete earlier on.
 You may ask “Why would you save money, don’t the suppliers of the kit have a profit margin?”, and I would reply “Of course!”
-The suppliers buy all of the components in bulk, and then save with economies of scale.
+The suppliers buy all of the components in bulk and then save with economies of scale.
 That is why they can sell you a prebuilt kit with many different components cheaper than you could buy the individual components yourself.
 Sure there are some quality concessions on the Guardian Deluxe Survival Kit, but we will get to that later on in the review.